-Teacher internship programme
+Teacher Internship programme

-Investec has entered into a partnership with Independent Schools Association of Southern Africa (ISASA) and the Department of Education in an initiative to develop quality teachers of Maths, Science and English, producing a new breed of teachers.
-This teacher internship model sees students being recruited by ISASA and then being enrolled to complete a four year BEd degree.
-During these four years, each student is assigned to shadow and learn from the best teachers in one of the independent schools in South Africa.
+Investec has entered into a partnership with the Independent Schools Association of Southern Africa (ISASA) and the Department of Education in an initiative to develop quality teachers of Maths, Science and English.
+This teacher internship model sees students being recruited by ISASA and then being enrolled into UNISA to complete a four year B.ed degree.
+During the four years, each student is assigned to shadow and learn from teachers at one of the independent schools in South Africa.
 The main focus is on Maths and how to teach it.
+Each student is also allocated a mentor and is exposed to a number of academic camps to offer ongoing motivation and support over the 4 year period.